 It takes more time to build a custom solution than to start using commercial real estate CRM.
 Though, with custom CRM you will have a product of your own, whereas with commercial CRM you will only have access as long as you pay a subscription fee.

-It is more costly to build a custom real estate CRM.
-However, if you have a big company and you need your every employee to have access to the CRM then you are going to spend a lot of money in the long run since you will be paying per user.
+It is more costly to build a custom real estate CRM, however, if you have a big company and you need your every employee to have access to the CRM, than you are going to spend a lot of money in the long run since you will be paying per user.

 Commercial Real Estate CRM